 The AICPA Peer Review Board develops the Peer Review Program Manual (PRPM) and provides you with up-to-date standards, policies, procedures, checklists and requirements on annual basis.
 The changes made depend on new laws and policies, targets and objectives.

-As at December 31, 2015, the following AICPA peer review requirements were included:
+As of December 31, 2015, the following AICPA peer review requirements were included:

 - Reviewers must have spent the last five years in the A&A function of public accounting.